-Opioid and opiate pain medications, such as morphine, dilaudid, oxycodone, fentanyl, methadone, etc., have been used for many years to treat chronic pain.
-Science now shows us that these medications alone are usually not very helpful and carry many side effects.
-For this reason, opioids are being used less and less.
-Many patients find that once they stop using the opioids (under guidance of their physician), they feel more energetic and their pain is no worse (new research shows that it is often better!).
-Opioids do not repair the underlying source of pain and therefore only act as a bandage.
-They may be helpful for a short while, but in the long run, if the underlying issue is not addressed, they often only carry side effects.
+Opioid and opiate pain medications (such as morphine, dilaudid, oxycodone, fentanyl, methadone, etc.) have been used for thousands of years to treat chronic pain.
+Science now shows us that these medications alone are not an effective treatment for pain.
+For this reason, and because of their serious side effects, opioids are being prescribed less and less.
+Many patients find that once they stop using opioids (under the guidance of their physician), they feel more energetic and their pain is no worse (new research shows that it is often better!).
+Since opioids do not heal the underlying source of pain, they can reduce symptoms only briefly, if at all, and therefore have very limited scope as a treatment.
+We support our patients’ well-being by promoting effective, sustainable treatments and by empowering them to walk their own path toward optimal healing.

 Dr. Siefferman is trained to treat people who still have pain, even on high doses of opioids.